wpmetabox/docs/_docs/displaying-fields.md

 }
 ```

-{% include alert.html type="warning" content="Depends on the field types, the returned value can be different.
-See more details in field types (on the left menu, section Fields)." %}
+{% include alert.html type="warning" content="Depends on the custom field types, the returned value can be different.
+See more details in custom field types (on the left menu, section Fields)." %}

 ## Undefined function error